Conobi/the-adventurers-journey/README.md

 - Shaders and vibrant ressource packs 🌄

 ## Known issues
-The modpack crashes on the first run, and KubeJS configurations aren't working for now.
+KubeJS configurations aren't working for now.

 ## Projects bundled in this modpack
 Support all these creators, this would not exist without them!